zocker-160/ifm/doc/solving.rst

 Most tasks need to be done in a certain room.
 The default is that a task must be done in the last room mentioned.
-You can change that by using the ``in`` clause, just as for items.
-Some tasks can be done anywhere---you can say ``in any`` to indicate that.
+You can change that by using the :keyword:`in` clause, just as for items.
+Some tasks can be done anywhere---you can say :keyword:`in any` to indicate that.
 As usual, you can add tags to tasks in order to refer to them later.

 The game solver in IFM divides tasks into two fundamental types: *safe* and *unsafe*.
 An unsafe task is one that, if done, might get you into a